A Patient’s Primer on the Stimulant Medications Used to Treat ADHD

 The key neurotransmitters deficient in ADHD brains are norepinephrine and dopamine.
 The primary medications used to treat ADHD stimulate specific cells within the brain to produce more of these deficient neurotransmitters — thus the descriptive label “stimulants.”

-Most people do well on a methylphenidate or an amphetamine, but not both.
-Dr. Dodson starts by trying both types with each patient, to ensure the patient is getting the best outcome possible with ADHD medication.
-He also recommends long-acting formulations of stimulants rather than short-acting ones.
-For most patients, the long-acting formulations only require taking one pill a day, provide smoother, more consistent coverage throughout the day, and wear off more gradually.
+Most people do well on a methylphenidate or an amphetamine, but not both, explains Dodson.
+He tries both types with each patient to ensure the patient is getting the best outcome possible with ADHD medication.
+Dodson also recommends long-acting formulations of stimulants rather than short-acting ones.
+For most patients, the long-acting formulations only require taking one pill a day, provide smoother, more consistent coverage throughout the day, and wear off more gradually, he explains.

 What Is the Right Dose?